civichacker/schemamodels/README.md

 ## Licensing

-This codebase is licensed under the LGPLv3+ and therefore the use, inclusion, modification, and distribution of this software is governed by the LGPL.
+This codebase is licensed under the GPLv3+ and therefore the use, inclusion, modification, and distribution of this software is governed by the GPL.

 You may opt-out of the obligations of the GPL by obtaining a commercial license.
 Contact `licensing AT civichacker.com` for more details.